JanZahalka/ii20/README.md

 (https://arxiv.org/abs/2005.02149)

 ## Installation
 II-20 is implemented as a Django web app utilizing scientific and deep learning Python libraries in the backend, with the front end being realized through React.js.
-I have tested
+The software was tested on Ubuntu and Mac OS.
+I am not aware of any specific reasons it shouldn't run on Windows, but I have not tested that.
+In this section, we describe how to get started with analytics on demo data.

+1. Clone this repository.
+In further text, `$II20_ROOT` denotes the root directory of the repository. `cd` to it.